MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 **Decoder Block**

+The decoder block is comprised of three parts:
+- A bilinear upsampling layer using the upsample_bilinear() function.
+The current recommended factor for upsampling is set to 2.
+- A layer concatenation step.
+This step is similar to skip connections.
+You will concatenate the upsampled small_ip_layer and the large_ip_layer.
+- Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.

 The decoder section of the model can either be composed of transposed convolution layers or bilinear upsampling layers.
 The transposed convolution layers reverse the regular convolution layers, multiplying each pixel of the input with the kernel.
 Bilinear upsampling uses the weighted average of the four nearest known pixels from the given pixel, estimating the new pixel intensity value.
 Although bilinear upsampling loses some finer details when compared to transposed convolutions, it has much better performance, which is important for training large models quickly.